-Due Dates: Half of the tax is due on May 15th and half on October 15th.
+Due Dates: 50% on May 15th and 50% on October 15th.

-- 2001 Enacted, effective with taxes payable in 2002.
-2003 Exemption enacted for improvements to commercial, industrial, and utility property of qualified businesses in a Job Opportunity Building Zone or the Biotechnology and Health Sciences Industry Zone. - 2005 Total tax divided between commercial-industrial property (95%) and seasonal residential recreational property (5%).
+2001 - Enacted, effective with taxes payable in 2002.
+2003 - Exemption enacted for improvements to commercial, industrial, and utility property of qualified businesses in a Job Opportunity Building Zone or the Biotechnology and Health Sciences Industry Zone.

+2005 - Total tax divided between commercial-industrial property (95%) and seasonal residential recreational property (5%).